optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_constraints.rst

 General structure of constraints
 ================================

-The argument ``constraints`` of the estimagic functions `minimize` and `maximize` can take a list with any number of constraints.
+The argument ``constraints`` of the estimagic functions :func:`~estimagic.minimize` and :func:`~estimagic.maximize` can take a list with any number of constraints.
 Each constraint is specified with a dictionary:

  .. code-block:: python